 Net Present Value Example

-Net present value gives a dollar value for return on investment and takes into account the time value of money and the "risk" of the investment, with risk represented by the question, "what if I had invested the money in another project, in stocks or bonds, or in...?"
-The calculation of NPV requires that a discount rate be used.
-The discount rate, which is established by each institution, takes into account the inflation rate and risk of investment.
+Net present value gives a dollar value for return on investment and considers the time value of money and the "risk" of the investment.
+Risk is represented by the question, "What if I had invested the money in another project, in stocks or bonds, or in...?"
+Calculating NPV requires using a discount rate.
+Each institution establishes a discount rate, considering the inflation rate and investment risk.

-This calculation can be done by hand, but fortunately, there are computer calculators available to make the process simple.
-One free site with a template for calculating NPV can be found at https://www.omnicalculator.com/.
+This calculation can be done by hand, but fortunately, computer calculators simplify the process.
+One free site with a template for calculating NPV is https://www.omnicalculator.com/.

 Net present value provides a dollar amount return on an investment.
-Obviously the greater the dollar amount generated the better the investment.
-An NPV of $2,644 is not very good if the institution is looking to make a large profit from the purchase.
-However, if the purchase is to provide needed services for the Providers, it at least demonstrates that after three years the purchase will not have lost money.
+The greater the dollar amount generated, the better the investment.
+An NPV of $2,644 is not very good if the institution wants to profit significantly from the purchase.
+However, if the purchase is to provide needed services for the providers, it demonstrates that after three years, the purchase will not have lost money.